-How to get there
+How to get to Bruges

 To visit Bruges there are two main routes, you can either take a ferry, as Bruges used to be a port city and still conserves its litoral and docks, or you can take the train from both Brussels or Ghent.
-Leaving from Brussels, the very next stop for the train will be Ghent, so bear this is mind, and perhaps plan a visit there as well.
+Leaving from Brussels, the very next stop for the train will be Ghent, so bear this in mind, and perhaps plan a visit there as well.

-Most of the people choose to spend the night in Ghent instead of Bruges by the fact that Bruges, despite being charming, doesn’t really offer a night life, so if you plan to stay over-night, expect a calm and chill night.
+Most of the people choose to spend the night in Ghent instead of Bruges by the fact that Bruges, despite being charming, doesn’t really offer a nightlife, so if you plan to stay over-night, expect a calm and chill night.
 If you are looking for parties or a more agitated night, Ghent would be a better option.

-Besides, the medieval look and feeling will make you feel like staying there admiring every scenes, from the alleys and cannals to the stone buildings that stand there, watching the streets for centuries.
+Besides, the medieval look and feel will make you feel like staying there admiring every scene, from the alleys and canals to the stone buildings that stand there, watching the streets for centuries.

 Belfry & Halle

-Located in Bruges Markt, the Halle was built as the city’s main market and is famous by its bell tower, the Belfry, it is the symbol of the city and used to house treasury and the municipal archives.
+Located in Bruges Markt, the Halle was built as the city’s main market and is famous by its bell tower, the Belfry, it is the symbol of the town and used to house the treasury and the municipal archives.

 Basilica of the Holy Blood

-A small church located in a central Plaza known as Burg, inside the church it is possible to have a glimpse at the crystal vial in which it is claimed to be kept a drop of Christ’s blood brought from the Holy Land in 1149 on his return from the Second Crusade.
+What makes it important and unique, inside the church, it is possible to have a glimpse at the crystal vial in which it is claimed to be kept a drop of Christ’s blood brought from the Holy Land in 1149 on his return from the Second Crusade.

 Church of our Lady

-The tallest spire in Belgium, the church was built around 1230 but was only completed in the 14th or 15th century.
-In its altar was placed the Virgin and Child, a sculpture made by Michelangelo, close to it you can see the Adoration of the Shepherds by Pieter Pourbus, one of the most famous paintings in Belgium.
+Inside, there are many artworks worth checking, but definitely the most remarkable is located in the altar.
+The sculpture is called the Virgin and Child and was made by Michelangelo, close to it you can see the Adoration of the Shepherds by Pieter Pourbus, one of the most famous paintings in Belgium.

 The most famous one, known nowadays as Gruuthusemuseum was the house where the English king Edward IV took shelter, now turned into a museum it displays a collection of antiques, carvings, tapestries, and weaponry.

-At the Dijver Canal it is also possible to take a boat trip through the canals of Bruges, the city is known as the Venice of the North due to its many canals that cross the city.
+At the Dijver Canal, it is also possible to take a boat trip through the canals of Bruges, the city is known as the Venice of the North due to its many canals that cross the city.

-Founded by Margaret of Constantinople in 1245, this is the only preserved Beguinag in the city of Bruges, the complext of white houses used to be home of the Beguine, a christian women members of a semi-monastic order.
+Founded by Margaret of Constantinople in 1245, this is the only preserved Beguinage in the city of Bruges, the complex of white houses used to be home of the Beguine, a Christian women members of a semi-monastic order.

 Museum St Janshospital

-Sint-Janshopital is the oldest building in Bruges and one of the oldest in the entire Europe.
-Its building was used for more than 800 years by nuns and monks as a hospital, caring for pilgrims, travellers, the poor and the sick.
+Sint-Janshopital is the oldest building in Bruges and one of the oldest in entire Europe.
+Its building was used for more than 800 years by nuns and monks as a hospital, caring for pilgrims, travelers, the poor and the sick.

 St Salvator’s Cathedral

-Built in the 10th century as a common parish church, St Salvator’s Cathedral receied the title of cathedral only in the 19th century, becoming the main church in Bruges and the oldest parish church in the city.
+Built-in the 10th century as a common parish church, St Salvator’s Cathedral received the title of the cathedral only in the 19th century, becoming the main church in Bruges and the oldest parish church in the city.

-Built during the construction of the second ring of ramparts initially in 1297, it was rebuilt in a different stye in 1369, Ezelpoort is one of the few city gates remaining in Bruges.
+Built during the construction of the second ring of ramparts initially in 1297, it was rebuilt in a different style in 1369, Ezelpoort is one of the few city gates remaining in Bruges.